Skip to main content

 • If you’re developing remotely, you waste time (and money) keeping a GPU attached while you’re just editing code

-Wafer pulls the loop into your editor and makes it repeatable.
+Wafer pulls the loop into your editor and CLI, makes it repeatable, and adds AI assistance to help you understand what to optimize.

 What You Get